 Uncovering the Ancient and Avant-Garde in Bradenton

-Antiques, museums, historic areas, and an arts village distinguish Bradenton as a great Florida destination.
+Antiques, museums, historic areas, and an arts village distinguish Bradenton as a great Florida destination- a cultural scene that's both ancient and avant-garde.

 On Holmes Beach and Anna Maria Island, the soft white sand and rows of Australian pines have lured painters, sculptors and photographers for years and left a string of galleries throughout the community.